onurkaymak/FlokAPI/README.md

 * 09:18 AM - WIP role based auth, still trying to make this work.
 * 09:41 AM - Debugging role based auth, having really hard time with this.
 Everything works good without roles but when I try to reach to auth protected routes, I got 403 Forbidden error.
 When I read the decoded token, I can see the user role in the token but route doesn't accept this.
 * 10:00 AM - Searching on internet about this role based auth problem.
+* 10:39 AM - Finally I found the problem, It took good amount of time.
+I could just pass this bug and focus on controller and routes but role based auth is an important feature for my application so I wanted fix this before go further.
+Still need refactor my Account Controller because routes work with hard coded roles at the moment.
 ```